chazu/magister_poc/MANUAL.md

 ### Entities, Contexts and Transformers

 Magister organizes all data in the form of a tree, much like a conventional filesystem.
-Every node in this tree is known as an ***entity***.
+Every node in this tree is known as an **entity**.
 Those entities which contain other entities (roughly analogous to directories in a filesystem) are called **contexts**.
 All of the data stored by one's own Magister installation is referred to as the **store**.

 Interactions with Magister are carried out primarily via a RESTful HTTP API.
-This API consists of operations on Entity resources.
+This API consists solely of operations on Entity resources.

-Extensibility and customization in Magister is achieved through the creation and configuration of ***transformers***.
+Extensibility and customization in Magister is achieved through the creation and configuration of **transformers**.
 A transformer is an entity or set of entities which contain logic for processing API requests as well as any data required for operation.
 Transformers can do anything from serving a static website to visualizing geo-tagged data or displaying a collection of recipes.

 ### Entity Conventions